lepikhinb/momentum-modal/README.md

 # Momentum Modal

-Momentum Modal is a Laravel package that lets you implement backend-driven modal dialogs in Inertia apps.
+Momentum Modal is a Laravel package that lets you implement backend-driven modal dialogs for Inertia apps.

 Define modal routes on the backend and dynamically render them when you visit a dialog route.